How to avoid trademark infringement in India?

 • Then, you can send a cease-and-desist letter to the infringing business and ask them to stop passing their goods under your goodwill and reputation.

 • If the violator continues using your trademark even after sending a cease and desist order you can file a suit for infringement.
 Through a legal suit, you can claim damages, and compensation for the losses and request an order against the trademark violator and restrain them from using the related trademarks for good.
-As one puts a huge amount of time and effort into creating a brand, it’s very essential to do everything possible to keep it secured.
+As one puts a huge amount of time and effort into creating a brand, it’s very essential to do everything possible to keep it secure.
 Following some basic rules and strong backing from a legal professional can put an end to all your legal miseries.

 Secure your IP